johno/ember-cli-dates/README.md

 ## Locale Support

-In order to add local support, you need to import the locale file in your app's `Brocfile.js`:
+In order to add locale support, you need to import the locale file in your app's `Brocfile.js`:

 ```js
 app.import(app.bowerDirectory + '/moment/locale/pt-br.js');